I was born in a small Pennsylvania town just after the Second World War,

 For information on my "got poetry?" readings and workshops, see the "Programs" page

 I teach.
-After spending thirty-plus years as a high school English teacher, I've expanded my teaching horizons to include writing residencies, teacher training (with my standards-based "Real Writing, Real Results" program for reading, writing, speaking, and listening skills improvement across the curriculum), and writing workshops and master classes for aspiring writers of all ages.
+After spending thirty-plus years as a high school English teacher, I've expanded my teaching horizons to include teacher training (with my standards-based "Real Writing, Real Results" program for reading, writing, speaking, and listening skills improvement across the curriculum), and writing workshops and master classes for aspiring writers of all ages.

 For information on my programs for teachers, see the "Programs" page